NASAWorldWind/WorldWindServerKit/README.md

     $ ./bin/startup.sh

-Then point your browser to http://localhost:8080/wwgs/index.html
+Then point your browser to http://localhost:8080/wwgs/index.html to access the GeoServer web admin interface.

 ### Option 5.
 Deploy the SSGF distribution
-Copy and unzip the ssgf distribution (found in the worldwind-geoserver-dist/target folder) to a folder on the target Linux computer.
+Copy and unzip the *ssgf* tarball distribution (found in the *worldwind-geoserver-dist/target* folder) to a folder on the target Linux computer.
 Then navigate to the root of the distribution folder and launch the setup script to install the Oracle Server JRE.
 Afterwards, you can launch GeoServer with the run script.

-Install the JRE (one time) example:
+Install the JRE (one time), example:

     $ ./setup.sh

-Launch GeoServer example:
+Launch GeoServer, example:

     $ ./run.sh